Cray-HPE/docs-csm/operations/kubernetes/Rebuild_Unhealthy_etcd_Clusters.md

 ---
 > **`NOTE`**

-Etcd clusters other than the Content Projection Service \(CPS\) are rebuilt using the following manual procedure or automation script.
+Etcd Clusters can be rebuilt using the automation script or the manual procedure below.
 The automation script follows the same steps as the manual procedure.
 If the automation script fails at any step, then continue rebuilding the cluster using the manual procedure.
+Note that the Content Projection Service \(CPS\) cluster can only be rebuilt using the manual procedure.

 ## Prerequisites